BurendoUK/burendo-handbook-public/docs/People/Roles/full-stack-engineer.md

 ## Essential behaviours:

-These are the most important things to us, we can teach skills, but behaviours are much harder to teach.
+These are the things we value most at Burendo, we can teach skills, but our behaviours forge the culture we strive for.

 - A passion for engineering and a desire to keep learning
 - A focus on writing clear, concise code that is easy to maintain